 “Bring only what fits in a carry-on bag.
 Checking your luggage is asking for trouble.”
 This is absolutely true.
 Since I read the novel, I think I’ve checked luggage only a couple of times, and both times, it got lost.

-“One suit is plenty….
-It should be a medium gray.
+“One suit is plenty… It should be a medium gray.
 Gray not only hides the dirt; it’s handy for sudden funerals and other formal events.
 At the same time, it isn’t too somber for everyday.”
-One suit (I go with dark gray), a couple of shirts and a couple of ties, and you’ll be fine.
-I’m told it’s different for women, that they’re expected to wear something different every day, but I’m a guy, so no one expects anything of me, fashion-wise.
-One suit is plenty, and only the shoes you’re wearing.
+One suit (I go with dark gray), a couple of shirts and a couple of ties and I’m fine.

 You might disagree and think I’m a jerk because I don’t want to talk for a couple of hours to the random person wedged into the seat next to mine, and that’s fine, you might be right, but trust me on taking only one carry-on bag.